ImperativeProgramming/Practices2020/Week 6 - Arrays/README.md

     }

 ### Homework
- - Implement a list with 5 struct People.
+ - Implement a list with 5 struct Point (Being this a point w/ X, y);
- - Sort the 5 struct people by year of birth
+ - Sort the 5 struct point (first evaluate x then y).